CSSB Centre for Structural Systems Biology

 Occupancy: 1-2 people

-Prerequisites: sample preparation training of cellular samples, plunge freezing and Autogrid clipping proficiency.
+Prerequisites: sample preparation training of cellular/other suitable samples, plunge freezing and autogrid clipping proficiency.

-Duration: up to 2 separate 8-hour sessions with EM facility staff, more if necessary
+Duration: typically two training sessions (6-8h each) with EM facility staff, more if necessary

-Observation session with independent user: 2 x 4 hours
+Observation session with independent users: 2 x 4 hours

 Final approval and sign off after ~100 hours of supervised instrument time logged by facility staff and demonstration of proficiency